Frances Smith Foster

 Frances Smith Foster (born 1944) is an American researcher and emeritus Professor of African-American studies and women's history.
 She has previously served as the Charles Howard Candler Professor of English and Women's Studies at Emory University.

 Early life and education

 Foster grew up in Dayton, Ohio.
 Her parents were Quinton Smith, one of the 2 first Black bus drivers in the city and Mabel Smith (née Gullette), a beautician.
 Frances is the oldest of their five children.
 Smith attended the all-black Wogaman Elementary School and graduated from Roosevelt High School.

 She earned her bachelor's degree at Miami University, where she studied education.
 She made Phi Beta Kappa and graduated cum laude.
-She earned a master's degree at the University of Southern California in 1971.
+She earned a master's degree in British and American literature at the University of Southern California in 1971.
 After graduating Foster moved to the University of California, San Diego, where she investigated slave narratives as part of a doctoral programme in British and American literature.
 She has said that during her graduate studies in the 1970s she did not encounter the work of Black women scholars.
 She received her Ph.D. there in 1976.